Friday, 29 April 2011

 These little delicacies grow in moist, shady places like low forests, riverbanks, and my yard.
 They can be anticipated where a wealth of last year's dead fern straw is lying around.
 Fiddleheads snap easily if grasped near the earth, or you can use a pair of scissors, like I do when I'm prepared, or a pocket knife, which is what I really do.
 They come in many shapes and sizes, owing to special and environmental variation, but only ones that are still fully round should be eaten; once they unwind and begin to leaf out, they're said to be toxic.
 Overripe sprouts haven't killed me yet, but they're stringy and acrid, so don't bother.

 Most fiddleheads have a tenderness and subtle, earthy flavour that's hard to describe.
 Some folks suggest asparagus (another edible fern that comes on about now), though I find them much more understated than that.
 The exception is Pteridium, whose shoots are stout, hairy, vaguely chewy, and leafless, and pack a pronounced bitter-almond bite.
-Experts in the 1970s claimed they also cause cancer, based on studies done in Japan where bracken shoots are much prized.
-I tend to take such reports with a grain of salt (ever notice how the "carcinogenic" foods are always something obscure, that just a few [primarily weird] people eat?), but frankly, I don't much relish the taste of Pteridium.
+There's compelling scientific that Pteridium may be carcinogenic in large quantities, though in Korea and Japan it provokes a national orgy, with heaps of its shoots for sale in grocery stores.
+Frankly, I really just don't much relish the flavour of Pteridium fiddleheads.
 You may feel differently.

 But all the others I ingest with great gusto.
-They can be served raw in salad with a nice vinaigrette, but I like them best lightly steamed, with a little butter, lemon, and cracked pepper, or with shredded bacon and some of its grease.
-You can also drop your shoots in a good soup, at the very end, or lay them on rice before reheating it in the Replicator.
+They can be served raw in salad with a nice vinaigrette, but I like them best lightly steamed, with a little butter, lemon, and cracked pepper, or with shredded bacon.
+You can also drop your shoots in a good soup a few minutes before taking it off the stove, or lay them on rice before reheating it in the Replicator.
 In any case, the trick is always to cook them as little as possible.
 When in doubt, undercook.
 (If that's even technically possible.)

 No matter how you eat them, there's nothing like fresh fiddleheads, so good that even city people sometimes eat them, as long as they come from a market and cost a hundred dollars.
 (As I've seen them in Québec.)
 But be brave and cut yours free-range.
 Out where nobody asked them to be, where they are therefore uncool, illegitimate, even seditious.